Ariadne Board Members

 Anna is Ariadne’s European Programme Manager.
 Based at the Network of European Foundations in Brussels, she identifies political trends and opportunities, promotes membership growth and participation, and liaises with other funders’ networks.
 Anna has over 15 years’ experience of professional and volunteer activities for foundations, political movements and campaigns.
 Before joining Ariadne, Anna was the senior policy officer of the Roma Initiatives Office at the Open Society Foundations, where she led advocacy for the rights of Roma.
 Prior to that, she served as policy officer in the EU office of a German political foundation.
 Anna holds a postgraduate degree in political science, European and international law, and Slavonic languages.
 She has completed the Harvard University Executive Education Programme on negotiation.

-Hannah is the Programme Associate for Ariadne, and until recently she was also the Programme Assistant for Global Dialogue.
-Before this she was Policy and Campaigns Intern at the Joint Council for the Welfare of Immigrants.
-She also volunteered in Amnesty International UK’s Human Rights Education Unit, and as an advice worker at Notre Dame Refugee Centre in London.
-She has an MSc Human Rights from LSE, and she’s particularly interested in the rights of refugees and internally displaced persons, as well as women’s and labour rights, and human rights education.
+Hannah is Ariadne’s Communications and Membership Engagement Coordinator, having transitioned from her role as Programme Associate in June 2018.
+Prior to this she was a Policy and Campaigns Intern at the Joint Council for the Welfare of Immigrants.
+She has also volunteered in Amnesty International UK’s Human Rights Education Unit, and as an advice worker at Notre Dame Refugee Centre in London.
+Hannah has an MSc Human Rights from LSE, and she’s particularly interested in the rights of refugees and internally displaced persons, as well as women’s and labour rights, and human rights education.